Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

 Read time

-Strada is committed to supporting proven work-based learning models as well as innovations that are responsive to changing workforce needs and students’ interests.
-Our grantees include a the Work-Based-Learning Consortium, a partnership between independent colleges and an online experiential learning platform; Work+, a network of universities redesigning student employment, and the Kansas Micro-Internship Program, which connects businesses and nonprofits with motivated students ready to gain experience.
+Strada supports proven work-based learning models that are responsive to changing workforce needs and students’ interests.
+Our grantees include: The Council for Independent Colleges’ Work-Based-Learning Consortium, a partnership between independent colleges and an online experiential learning platform; Work+, a network of universities redesigning student employment; and the National Center for Apprenticeship Degrees, which supports states, employers, and higher education institutions in their efforts to develop apprenticeship degree programs.

 The community college learning lab and dental clinic is now a newly refurbished space where dental hygiene students refine their technique on mannequins outfitted with realistic incisors, molars, and cuspids.
 The clinic was remodeled through a partnership with Delta Dental of Rhode Island and supported by a $400,000 grant from Strada Education Foundation.